XVimProject/XVim/README.md

   XVim is a Vim plugin for Xcode.
 The plugin intends to offer a compelling Vim experience without the need to give up any Xcode features.

 #### Announcement
+  Finally we are really pleased to announce release of XVim v1.0 alpha version.
+  The main improvements include
+     - Visual block (Ctrl-v)
+     - Marks supporting jumping between files
+     - More accurate operation on registers
+     - More stable recording and execution
+     - Automatic testing system (for developers)
+     - hlsearch
+     - and more...

+  See Documents/Users/FeatureList.md for all the features.

-  Current master branch is not stable compared to the master branch which has been developed since I started this project.
-  The old branch is save as a tag named "v0.1".
+  Unfortunately current master branch is not stable compared to the master branch which has been developed since I started this project.
+The old branch is saved with a tag name "v0.1".
 You can get the source code from "Releases" in the github page.
-  But We hope you also try current branch becuase your bug reports will help us to imporove the stability.

 ## Support Xcode Versions
   We are developing XVim with Xcode 4.6 at the moment, So we recommend you use XVim with XCode 4.6.
-  Xcode 5 will be supported (Currently we are working on Xcode5-DP3 to work with XVim.
-See Issue #402, #404, #405)
+  Xcode5 will be supported.
+Current master branch does not work with Xcode5.

 ## INSTALL
  - Download source code(of one of releases) and open XVim.xcodeproj with Xcode.